Sabyasachi Mukherjee: Revival initiatives

-He is one of the designers who, by his skillful use of Indian fabric Khadi brought it in the International platform.
+He is one of the designers who, by his skillful use of Indian fabric khadi, brought it to the international platform.
 Sotheby's London hosted an exhibition of contemporary design named 'Inspired by India' where the designer showcased his work of khadi.

-Sabyasachi's collection of Winter-Festive Lakme Fashion Week 2011 revived the finer version of Khadi.
+Sabyasachi's collection of Winter-Festive Lakme Fashion Week 2011 revived the finer version of khadi.

 Sabyasachi and Bollywood

 The designer forayed into films by designing costumes for Sanjay Leela Bhansali's landmark film Black, which earned him critical acclaim along with the National Award in 2005 for the best costume designer for a feature film.

 Since then, he has designed for other Bollywood movies such as Baabul, Laaga Chunari Mein Daag, Raavan, Guzaarish, Paa, No One Killed Jessica and English Vinglish.

 In 2012, Sabyasachi appeared on NDTV Goodtimes' show Band Baja Bride.

-The entire trousseau collection of around 18 hand-crafted sarees for Bollywood diva Vidya Balan's wedding was designed by Sabyasachi for which he specially sourced the silk from Chennai.
+The entire trousseau collection of around 18 hand-crafted saris for Bollywood diva Vidya Balan's wedding was designed by Sabyasachi for which he specially sourced the silk from Chennai.
 Vidya Balan also wore seven of his outfits for her public appearances whilst serving on the competition jury panel at Cannes 2013.

+Till date, one of his most sold and iconic bridal pieces were named after Bipasha Basu as the 'Bipasha Blouse'.
+Originally created for her during the filming of Raavan, the piece was then put up for sale that became a global hit.

 Anushka Sharma wore a pale pink lehenga and Virat Kohli wore an ivory raw silk sherwani designed by Sabyasachi at their high-profile wedding on 11 December 2017.

 Deepika Padukone wore a red lehenga and Ranveer Singh wore a red raw silk sherwani designed by Sabyasachi at their high-profile wedding on 14 November 2018.

 For their second wedding, both Nick and Priyanka wore custom looks by Sabyasachi.
 Chopra wore a sparkling, crimson red lehenga made of hand-cut organza flowers, French knots in silk floss, and Siam-red crystals.
 It took 110 embroiderers in Calcutta and 3,720 hours to create this insanely intricate look.

-Sabyasachi’s celebrity clientele also includes Samantha Akkineni, Rani Mukerji, Sridevi, Tabu, Shabana Azmi, Aishwarya Rai Bachchan, Anushka Sharma, Deepika Padukone, Priyanka Chopra, Shraddha Kapoor, Sushmita Sen, Radhika Pandit, Nita Dalal Ambani, Isha Ambani Piramal, Shloka Mehta Ambani, Radhika Merchant (members of Mukesh Ambani's family) and Kareena Kapoor Khan among several others.
+Sabyasachi’s celebrity clientele also includes Samantha Akkineni, Rani Mukerji, Sridevi, Katrina Kaif, Tabu, Shabana Azmi, Aishwarya Rai Bachchan, Anushka Sharma, Deepika Padukone, Priyanka Chopra, Shraddha Kapoor, Sushmita Sen, Radhika Pandit, Nita Dalal Ambani, Isha Ambani Piramal, Shloka Mehta Ambani, Radhika Merchant (members of Mukesh Ambani's family) and Kareena Kapoor Khan among several others.

 Internationally, actresses Renée Zellweger and Reese Witherspoon, among others, have sported the label.

+In 2024, Alia Bhatt donned a creative ensemble designed by Sabyasachi Mukherjee, making him the first Indian designer to walk the Met Gala red carpet in New York.

+In 2025, Shah Rukh Khan donned a King-like costume designed by Sabyasachi, making Shah Rukh Khan the first Indian male actor to walk the Met Gala red carpet.